Hope-Alemayehu/Quantum-Feature-Selection-Iris/README.md

-## Quantum Probability Feature Selection (QPFS) on the Iris Dataset
+## Quadratic Programming Feature Selection (QPFS) on the Iris Dataset

 This project demonstrates **Quantum Probability Feature Selection (QPFS)** applied to the **Iris dataset**, implemented in a **Jupyter Notebook**.
 The primary goal of this project is to explore **Quadratic Programming (QP)** concepts and their application in feature selection using quantum-inspired optimization.